Our lab members

 Jasmin studied Technical Biology at the University of Stuttgart where she received her Master of Science (M.Sc.) degree in 2016.
 She completed her master thesis at Fraunhofer Center for Manufacturing Innovation in Boston, MA where she focused on the production of hybrid and biocompatible inks for 3D bioprinting for improving osteointegration in hip prostheses.
 In November 2016 she was the first student to join the newly established G.E.R.N. group.
 Under the leadership of Prof. Rolauffs, she is pursuing her Ph.D. at the Albert Ludwig University of Freiburg.
 Her Ph.D. project focuses on controlling the differentiation of mesenchymal stem cells and the disease state of primary cells by applying defined cytoskeletal stress through micro-patterned adhesion sites (funded in part by the Volkswagen foundation).
 Her expertise includes cellular shape engineering, inducing MSC differentiation, as well as state-of-the-art techniques such as Droplet Digital PCR (ddPCR) and In-Cell Western.

-Marita is the head Technical Assistant in the Rolauffs/Hart lab.
+Marita is the Lab Manager of the Rolauffs/Hart lab.
 Marita has been part of the G.E.R.N. team since September 2017.
 Her expertise extends across molecular biology such as Droplet Digital PCR and immunochemistry techniques, and also live cell imaging.
 At present she is classifying chondrocyte disease stages for establishing a novel method of early osteoarthritis diagnosis.
 Additionally, she helps overseeing the lab and she introduces project-related techniques to new students.
 She loves to laugh, and in her free time, she spends time working on music and painting.

 Sergio got the certificate of Higher Education in 2004 as Pathological Anatomy and Cytology Technician in Madrid, Spain.
 He specialized in Neuroscience working mainly for the “3D Lab: Development, Differentiation and Degeneration” at CIB (Biological Research Center), CSIC (Spanish National Research Council) and for the Neurodegeneration Unit at CNM (National Microbiology Center), ISCIII (Institute of Health Carlos III).
 He joined the KOU-MFL, G.E.R.N., as scientific laboratory technician.